anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * created-on: current date and time in yang:date-and-time format of RVR creation

-* nonce: copied form the PVR
+* nonce: copied from the PVR

-* serial-number: product-serial-number of pledge
+* serial-number: product-serial-number of pledge.
   The registrar MUST verify that the IDevID certificate subject serialNumber of the pledge (X520SerialNumber) matches the serial-number value in the PVR.
   In addition, it MUST be equal to the serial-number value contained in the agent-signed data of PVR.